 Differences between existing and new Plivo account

-New customers signing up with us will have the following countries enabled:
+New customers have these countries enabled:

-- North America: US, Canada, and Mexico
+- North America: US, Canada, Mexico

 - South America: Brazil, Argentina, Colombia, Chile